Skip to main content

 img

 Rambler search results parser.
-With the Rambler parser, you can get large databases of links ready for further use.
-You can use queries in the same way as you enter them in the Rambler search bar, including search operators (site, ip, etc.).
+Thanks to the Rambler parser, you will be able to obtain large databases of links ready for further use.
+You can use queries in the same form as you enter them in the Rambler search bar, including search operators (site, ip, etc.).

-A-Parser functionality allows you to save Rambler parser parsing settings for future use (presets), set up a parsing schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows you to save Rambler parser settings for future use (presets), set a parsing schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Saving results is possible in the form and structure that you need, thanks to the built-in powerful Template Toolkit that allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful template engine Template Toolkit which allows applying additional logic to results and outputting data in various formats, including JSON, SQL, and CSV.

 • List of related keywords (hints)